Evelyn Farkas

 Evelyn Nicolette Farkas (born December 6, 1967) is an American national security advisor, author, and foreign policy analyst.
-She is the current Executive Director of the McCain Institute, a nonprofit focused on democracy, human rights, and character-driven leadership.
+She is the current executive director of the McCain Institute, a nonprofit focused on democracy, human rights, and character-driven leadership.

-In 2012, Farkas was appointed by President Obama to serve as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia.
-Before her appointment at the Department of Defense, Farkas served in various government positions, including as Executive Director for the bipartisan congressional Commission on the Prevention of WMD Proliferation and Terrorism.
+In 2012, Dr. Farkas was appointed by President Obama to serve as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia.
+Before her appointment at the Department of Defense, Farkas served in various government positions, including as executive director for the bipartisan congressional Commission on the Prevention of WMD Proliferation and Terrorism.
 Following the announced retirement of Representative Nita Lowey, Farkas was a candidate to represent New York's 17th congressional district in the 2020 elections.

 Farkas is a frequent national security contributor on national television programs on MSNBC, CNN, and BBCNews, and her writing has been published in the New York Times and the Washington Post, among other outlets.
 She is a member of the board of trustees at her alma mater, Franklin and Marshall College.

 Education

 Farkas is the child of Charles and Edit Farkas, Hungarian political refugees who fled to America in the aftermath of the 1956 Hungarian Uprising.
-Evelyn's parents settled in Chappaqua New York after her father found work as the library director for the Briarcliff Manor Public Library.
+Evelyn's parents settled in Chappaqua, New York, after her father found work as the library director for the Briarcliff Manor Public Library.
 Growing up, Farkas exclusively spoke Hungarian at home and only started to learn English when she began kindergarten.

 Farkas graduated from Horace Greeley, her local public high school, in 1985.
 She earned her B.A. from Franklin and Marshall College, graduating in 1989, and her M.A. and Ph.D. from the Fletcher School of Law and Diplomacy at Tufts University.
 She is fluent in Hungarian and German, speaks some Serbo-Croatian, French, and Spanish, and has studied Russian and Hindi.